readthedocs/readthedocs.org/docs/development/design/telemetry.rst

 Summary: We have several tools that can inspect data form a postgres DB, and we also have ``Kibana`` that works *only* with ElasticSearch.
-The data to be collected can be saved in a postgres or ES database.
+The data to be collected can be saved in a postgres or ES database, if we use postgres, we would need to use *real* json fields.

 Data to be collected
 --------------------